xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 official IETF repository for maintaining intermediate YANG versions.

-## Integration Complexity
+## Integration Complexity (Thomas)

 TBC.

-## YANG-formatted Data Manipulation
+## YANG-formatted Data Manipulation (Med)

 TBC.

-## Translation and Mapping Between Service/Network and Device Models
+## Translation and Mapping Between Service/Network and Device Models (Oscar)

+TBC.

+## (In)Consistent Data Structures in Network Protocols for Data Export (Thomas)

+TBC.

+## Proprietary YANG Modules, CLI, and Limited Abstraction (Oscar)

+Pluggins/Proxy YANG/CLI is still the rule in many operations.

+Complexity in dev the pluggins (as you need to cover many OS/vendors).

+Network models for the realization provides some "level" of abstraction and then automations.

+TBC.

+## Distinct Networks, Distinct Management Requirements (Luis)

+distinct scope than 3535.

+TBC.

+## Implications of External Dependency (Luis)

+TSN/detenet

 TBC.